-Think about daylight savings time and the changes your child has had to make to adjust.
+Think about daylight savings time and the changes he has had to make to adjust.
 But through routine and sometimes by need, he had to make do with a new schedule.
 You can help his internal clock adjust to a later wake up time in a similar way.

 You’ll also want to focus on improving his naps.
 While it may not make sense, “sleep begets sleep.”
-The better quality your toddler’s sleep during the day, the better his nighttime sleep will be.
+The better quality his sleep is during the day, the better his nighttime sleep will be.
 Make sure he’s not overtired to the point that he can’t get a good night’s sleep.

-Many parents have recommended using a light up clock that signals to your child when it’s time to wake up and get out of bed.
-While your toddler may not be able to tell time, he can use the lights from the clock to know when it’s okay to get out of bed.
+Many parents have recommended using a light up clock that signals when it’s time to wake up and get out of bed.
+While he may not be able to tell time, he can use the lights from the clock to know when it’s okay to get out of bed:

 Any sleep disruption is difficult for the entire family.
-Perhaps the worst feeling is assuming we’re stuck with this new way of sleep.
-We’re afraid this is how it’s always going to be and need to accept these new changes.
+Perhaps the worst feeling is assuming you’re stuck with this new way of sleeping and waking up.
+You’re afraid this is how it’s always going to be and will need to accept these new changes.

 But I’ve learned that we can change many of these disruptions.
 Some simply take time, as in the newborn stage.
 But others only need a bit of knowledge, consistency and helping your toddler find a new time to wake up.

-Start with figuring out how much sleep your toddler needs in the first place, then aim for 11-12 hours at night by fiddling with naps and bedtimes.
+Start with figuring out how much sleep he needs in the first place, then aim for 11-12 hours at night by fiddling with naps and bedtimes.

 Set a designated wake up time, checking in every 15 minutes should he wake up and fuss before then.
 Keep his room dark and with plenty of white noise to make the environment conducive to sleep.
 And finally, be consistent with your routine to help adjust his internal clock.

-With these five simple tweaks, you can have your mornings back once again—all with your toddler asleep, not awake, in bed.
+With these five simple tweaks, you can have your mornings back once again—all with him asleep, not awake, in bed.

 Get more tips: